adsamcik/Tracker-Android/README.md

 ## Contributions

-Signals is open to contributions, if you want to improve some part of the app or add some features feel free to do so.
+Tracker is open to contributions, if you want to improve some part of the app or add some features feel free to do so.
 Each contribution should not create any issues.
 If an issue is not valid, it should be explicitly stated as suppressed.
 However every pull request is manually verified so overly using Suppress annotation will be seen as issue in itself.